top of page

 Stacey Trantham, MS, CCC-SLP

-Stacey is a licensed Speech-Language Pathologist certified by the American Speech-Language-Hearing Association (ASHA).
-She is licensed to practice in North Carolina and Florida.
-Stacey earned her bachelor’s degree in 2011 and completed her Master of Science in Communication Sciences and Disorders at Western Carolina University in 2015.
-She joined the Lifespan Therapy team in 2022 and has since provided high-quality services across pediatric and adult populations.
+Stacey, M.S., CCC-SLP is a licensed Speech-Language Pathologist certified by the American Speech-Language-Hearing Association (ASHA).
+She is licensed to practice in North Carolina and Florida and has been a valued member of the Lifespan Therapy team since 2022, providing compassionate, evidence-based care to both pediatric and adult clients.

 stacey.jpg